fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/fellowship-formation-bidding.md

   During this stage, fellowships form, express interest in projects, and competitively bid.
 The dynamic ensures the best teams are chosen, fostering quality and competitive prices within the PoLN ecosystem.
 ---

-# Fellowship formation and Bidding

-In this critical juncture of the PoLN protocol, potential fellowships come together, drawing from varied expertise to answer project RFPs.

-By staking tokens as a sign of their commitment and crafting strategic bids, they compete for the initiator's approval.

-This process, encompassing submission, negotiation, and competitive selection, ultimately leads to the start of the project.
-Embedded within this mechanism is a continuous feedback loop, promoting iterative enhancement and deepening trust within the ecosystem.

 ## Team Formation & Collaboration

-Upon the posting of a project by an initiator, individuals or pre-formed teams (agents, mentors, and contractors) can come together to form a fellowship.
+Whenever an initiator posts a project, individuals or pre-formed teams can come together to create a fellowship.

+At its core, a fellowship must always include a contractor, ensuring there's always someone to execute and deliver the project.

+While contractors are pivotal for delivery, agents and mentors, though optional, significantly enhance a fellowship's capabilities.

+Agents can facilitate optimal business relations with the initiator, while mentors bring expertise and guidance, amplifying the fellowship's chances of success.

-A fellowship might be a team newly formed for a specific project or an existing team with a track record from prior projects.
+A fellowship might either be a fresh assembly for a specific project or an established team with prior accomplishments.

-Platforms like Discord enable these individuals to communicate, establish partnerships, strategize, and finalize the roles and contributions of each member.
+To foster collaboration, platforms like Discord offer an environment where individuals can communicate, form partnerships, strategize, and delineate the roles and contributions of each participant.

 ## Multiple Fellowship Membership